-Irene's top tips

-- Most people think they drink lots of water when in fact they don't!
-I kept count of the number of glasses I drank and aimed for a daily target. - I found that eating soft apricots or drinking prune juice were simple ways to ensure that the poo stayed soft enough to pass easily. - I was very conscious of it causing a problem with my clothing but it was fine.
-At first tunic tops were a blessing, with stretchy leggings!

-Do I have to wear different clothes?

 No. You may find that tight clothing is uncomfortable for a little while after your operation but most stoma bags are quite small and are designed to be worn under normal clothes.
-There are also smaller stoma bags which may be suitable for when you're swimming, playing sport, for intimate moments or when having sex.

-As my stoma opening is on my waistband I feel more comfortable in elastic waistbands.
+There are also smaller stoma bags which may be suitable for when you are swimming, playing sport, for intimate moments or when having sex.
+"As my stoma opening is on my waistband I feel more comfortable in elastic waistbands.
 I wear longer t-shirts when going to Zumba or the gym so when I reach upwards I'm covered and confident."

-What else do I have to consider?

-It can take time to get used to having a stoma and there will be some days when you find it easier to cope than others.
+Helen It can take time to get used to having a stoma and there will be some days when you find it easier to cope than others.
 Be kind to yourself.
 Allow yourself the time you need to rest and recover from your operation and to learn about caring for your stoma.
-There will be changes to your day-to-day routine when you have a stoma but with time these will become second nature.
-For example, at first it may be worrying to go out and meet up with other people but you will soon know how many extra supplies to take with you and where you feel comfortable changing your bag.
+There will inevitably be changes to your day-to-day routine when you have a stoma but with time these will become second nature.
+For example at first it may be too daunting to go out and socialise but you will soon know how many extra supplies to take with you and where you feel comfortable changing your bag.
+You may even surprise yourself with how confident you become.
 Remember that this is a new experience for you and learning new skills takes time.

-For a while I did feel quite alien to my friends knowing I was the only one wearing a bag.
+"Psychologically I still struggle with having a stoma and I can honestly say I've cried more over that than my continued battle with ovarian cancer.
+I cannot talk about my stoma without tearing up.
+My Clinical Nurse Specialist (CNS) has recommended things to help manage my emotions; I still feel I have pent up feelings which hopefully one day will subside." lanet "For a while I did feel quite alien to my friends knowing I was the only one wearing a bag.
 I had no hair, no eyebrows, no eyelashes, massive weight loss, wearing a bag...
 But it wasn't going to hold me back.
 They were all great and said, "Nobody would know it was there!"

-Is a stoma permanent?
+Pauline "My surgeon felt that I was strong enough to have a reversal performed - no more bag!
+The surgery went ahead and once I was awake and aware, the thought kicked in that I must retrain my brain and body to realise 'I have to use my bowel again in the normal manner'.
+It was terrifying!
+What if it didn't work or I had damaged what the surgeons had done?
+It took a few days to get everything functioning and it was very up and down: it was a case of being patient.
+I was very poorly for a month and I thought I'd made a big mistake having the surgery.
+But suddenly it all changed and I've never looked back."
+Pauline Is a stoma permanent?

-In many cases of ovarian cancer a stoma is intended to be temporary (only for a limited amount of time).
-This means that at some point in the future you may be able to have more surgery that means you no longer have the stoma.
-It's important to remember that all cases are different and you would need to discuss your situation with your surgeon and healthcare team.
+In many cases of ovarian cancer a stoma is intended to be temporary.
+This means that at some point in the future you may be able to have further surgery that means you no longer have the stoma.
+It is important to remember that all cases are different and you would need to discuss your individual case with your surgeon and healthcare team.
+"Yes, there were dark days but once I recovered from the surgery, every day was a step closer to getting my life back on track" Pauline Where can I find out more?